Some NIP-like phenomena in NTP$_{2}$: Introduction

 1) In Section \ref{sec:On-NTP-smooth-measures} we introduce the notion of an NTP$_{2}$-smooth Keisler measure.
-For any theory $T$ and $M\models T$, a Keisler measure $\mu$ over $M$ is \emph{smooth} if for every $N\succ M$, there is a \emph{unique }extension of $\mu$ to $\measureSpace xN$.
+For any theory $T$ and $M\models T$, a Keisler measure $\mu$ over $M$ is \emph{smooth} if for every $N\succ M$, there is a \emph{unique }extension of $\mu$ to $\measureSpace xN$ (the space of all measures over $N$, see Definition \ref{def:finitely additive measure} below).
 This notion turned out to be very important in the study of measures in NIP theories (see \cite[Section 7.3]{pierrebook}) so it is natural to find a parallel notion for NTP$_{2}$.
-As per our guiding ideology, we say that $\mu\in\measureSpace xM$ is NTP$_{2}$-smooth if for every extension $\mu'\in\measureSpace xN$ of $\mu$, if $\varphi\left(x,a\right)$ forks over $M$ then $\mu'\left(\varphi\left(x,a\right)\right)=0$.
+As per our guiding ideology, we say that $\mu\in\measureSpace xM$ is NTP$_{2}$-smooth if for every extension $\mu'\in\measureSpace xN$ of $\mu$, if $\varphi\left(x,a\right)$ divides (equivalently forks, see Remark \ref{rem:dividing iff forking for smooth measures}) over $M$ then $\mu'\left(\varphi\left(x,a\right)\right)=0$.
 We then prove that such measures exist: every Keisler measure over a model in an NTP$_{2}$ theory can be extended to an NTP$_{2}$-smooth one.
 In the last part of this section, Subsection \ref{subsec:NTP-distal}, we try to define a suitable notion of NTP$_{2}$-distality, and provide two equivalent definitions (one of them using NTP$_{2}$-smooth measures).
 However, it intersects simple theories, and thus this definition will probably have to be refined.